 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

-Employees have 30 days from their date of employment or newly benefits-eligible job to enroll in vision insurance.
+You have 30 days from your date of employment or newly benefits-eligible job to enroll in vision insurance.
 Coverage will begin on the first of the month on or following eligibility date.
 If you do not enroll or do not include dependents on your plan during the initial 30-day enrollment period, you may enroll during the Annual Benefits Enrollment period or if you have a qualifying life event.
 See Life Events for more information.

 Forms & Resources